Suggested Emphasis: Follow the Great Commission and tell others about Jesus.

 Jesus told them that they would have a very important job to do.
 When someone tells someone to do a job and then gives them instructions, that is called a “commission”.
-The job that Jesus told the apostles to do was very important.
-Some people even call it “The Great Commission”.
-Here is what the Great Commission is: “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit; and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age.”
-(Matthew 28:19-20)
+This important job that Jesus told the apostles to do is sometimes called “The Great Commission”.
+Here are the words of the Great Commission:

 After Jesus told them these things, something very amazing happened.
 Jesus began to float up.
 He floated all the way up into the clouds while the apostles were watching.
 Soon the clouds hid Jesus and they could not see him any longer.

 Watching Jesus leave must have been very sad for his apostles.
-While they were all looking up into the sky trying to catch another glimpse of Jesus, two men dressed in white stood beside them.
+While they were all looking up into the sky trying to catch another glimpse of Jesus, two men dressed in white (probably angels) stood beside them.
 These angels told the apostles that Jesus went up into the clouds and that someday (many years later) he would come back to the earth on clouds again.

-The apostles were very happy.
-Jesus was amazing!
-They would miss Jesus but Jesus had given them an important job to do.
+The apostles would miss Jesus but Jesus had given them an important job to do.
 They could go and tell everyone about how he rose from the dead.
-They wanted to tell people about all of the amazing things Jesus had done.
+They could teach people how to be followers of Jesus too.

 Where do you think the apostles went after this?
 Who wants to guess?
 Remember where Jesus had told them to go?
 He told them to go to Jerusalem and wait for the Holy Spirit to come.